chaonan99/chaonan99.github.io/_posts/2016-08-31-how-to-add-equation-on-github-markdown-file.md

 > This blog post tells you how to show latex equation on GitHub (not GitHub Page, but .md file like README).

 Sometimes we may need to write some equation in README file.
 This will be easy as the markdown file is rendered to HTML (like on GitHub Page).
 But when we are viewing a README file directly in a repo, those latex style formulas (like $\sigma$) won't work (as is raised [here](http://stackoverflow.com/questions/11256433/how-to-show-math-equations-in-general-githubs-markdownnot-githubs-blog) and [here](https://github.com/STAT545-UBC/Discussion/issues/102)).
 Luckily, this is achievable through some external services, to request a image of formula through URL.
 You may just want a [solution](#solution), or know the [reason](#reason) behind it.
+Also a [Sublime plug-in](https://github.com/chaonan99/Latex2Picture) to do this on pressing a hotkey.

 # Solution